GovStackWorkingGroup/bb-workflow/spec/4-key-digital-functionalities.md

      time;
    - that can perform calculations, make API requests (e.g. Hypertext Transfer Protocol Secure, HTTPS) make HTTP requests, and execute scripts.
+2. Allow business to start and/or stop process instances.
-2. Allow business users to monitor the status of process instances.
+3. Allow business users to monitor the status of process instances.
-3. Allow other applications to discover existing processes via API.
+4. Allow other applications to discover existing processes via API.

 If a candidate application/implementation does these things, it may make for a suitable Workflow Building Block implementation.